USS Delbert D. Black (DDG 119) Fires a Tomahawk Land Attack Missile

 |Downloads:

-This work, USS Delbert D. Black (DDG 119) Fires a Tomahawk Land Attack Missile [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Delbert D. Black (DDG 119) Fires a Tomahawk Land Attack Missile, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.